hypestudiox/readtimecounter/README.md

 **👾 Some known, but minor, issues:**

 1. Some punctuation marks are not removed from counting yet, and some may be double-counted.
-2. Space after a non-English character is being counted as a word.
+2. It is possible that some spaces after non-English words are counted as a word.
 3. Minor wrong word counting when breaking lines.

 📣 **Please feel free to comment, contribute and make the code better!**